cypress-io/cypress/cypress/v0.0/documentation/4-Guides/8-Environment Variables.md

 Cypress.env("some") // => "value"
 ```

-**Benefits**
+[block:callout]
+{
+  "type": "success",
-- Great for values which need to be checked into source control and remain the same on all machines
+  "body": "- Great for values that need to be checked into source control and remain the same on all machines",

-**Downsides**
+  "title": "Benefits"
+}
+[/block]

+[block:callout]
+{
+  "type": "danger",
-- Only works for values which should be the same on across all machines
+  "body": "- Only works for values which should be the same on across all machines",
+  "title": "Downsides"
+}
+[/block]

 ***

-### Option #2: Create a `cypress.env.json`
+**Option #2: Create a `cypress.env.json`**

-You can create your own `cypress.env.json`, which Cypress will automatically check for.
+You can create your own `cypress.env.json`, which Cypress will automatically check.
 Values in here will overwrite conflicting values in `cypress.json`.

 This strategy is useful because if you add `cypress.env.json` to your `.gitignore` file, the values in here can be different for each developer machine.